ethz-asl/nbvplanner/README.md

 # nbvp_planning

 The next best view planner is a real-time capable inspection path planner.
 From the current pose it expands a tree to find a next pose that gives a high information gain.
 This information gain reflects the exploration of space that is not yet (sufficiently) known.
-As the vehicle proceeds on the path, the tree is recomputed, taking in account the new information from the sensor.
+As the vehicle proceeds on the path, the tree is recomputed, taking into account the new information from the sensor.

+This README gives a short overview.
+For more information refer to the [wiki](https://github.com/ethz-asl/nbvp_planning/wiki).

 # TODO

 - Improve implementation of RRT
-- Need loop closure on real system's localization for experiments
-- Check if mapping of free space works well enough in a real scenario
+- Cooperative collision avoidance: Do not crash into partner!
+- Do not insert partner into octomap.
+This eventually blocks all movement.

 # Planner execution